Sydney-Informatics-Hub/training.artemis.rds/_episodes/01-intro.md

 # What is the Research Data Store?

 Artemis is not backed up.
 Its hardware is geared towards processing.
 We have a dedicated set of machines for safe data storage, collectively referred to as the Research Data Store [RDS](https://sydneyuni.atlassian.net/wiki/spaces/RC/pages/228589620/Research+Data+Store).

 RDS has two legacy “flavours”: ***Research Computing Optimised Storage (RCOS)*** and ***‘Classic’ RDS***.
-While the names differ, they are both RDS, both backed up, and both linked to a project via the Researcher Dashboard (DashR).
-Each project in [DashR](https://dashr.sydney.edu.au/) will detail your RDS service.
+They were both amalgamted into the ***Nextgen RDS*** in 2021 simply referred to now as ***The RDS***, but you may see references to them in some documentation.
+Access to RDS is granted and managed through a "Research Data Managment Plan" project completed in the [Research Dashboard (dashr)](https://dashr.sydney.edu.au/).

-***RCOS*** is a Linux-style (NFS) data storage service, accessible via SFTP from an RCOS server.
-You can also access RCOS from an Artemis session, as RCOS is ‘mounted’ (appears as an accessible drive) on the Artemis HPC.
-Data can thus be easily moved between RCOS and Artemis using a variety of methods such as ‘cp’, ‘scp’, ‘rsync’ etc. However, RCOS is not easily network accessible on Windows and OSX.
-So if you have data on RDS that you need to access via an application on your local computer, it can be harder to do this with RCOS.
+The RDS file server that can be mounted on Windows, MacOS, and Linux using a variety of protocols.
+On Linux-style systems it is accessible via `sftp`, `scp`,  or from an Artemis session, as RDS is ‘mounted’ (appears as an accessible drive) on the Artemis HPC.
+Data can thus be easily moved between RDS and Artemis using a variety of methods such as ‘cp’, ‘scp’, ‘rsync’ etc. On Windows, Mac and Linux systems the RDS may be mounted as a network drive using `SMB`.
+Then you may read RDS data into local applications, or easily drag and drop files between your local hard drive (or USB/external hard drive) and the RDS.

-***Classic RDS*** is a Windows-style (CIFS) data storage service accessible as a network drive on Windows, Mac and Linux systems.
-Network accessibility is handy if you often access your RDS data locally.
-You can read RDS data into local applications, or easily drag and drop files between your local hard drive (or USB/external hard drive) and classic RDS.
-Transfer of data between ‘classic’ RDS and Artemis is more difficult, and thus not the recommended data storage option for you if you are a frequent HPC user or work with large datasets.

-~~ICT will be implementing a more seamless RDS in the future!~~ ICT has implemented a seamless RDS comprising the benefits of both Classic and RCOS systems (called ***NextGen RDS**)

 Check out the online documentation for more information:
 [https://sydneyuni.atlassian.net/wiki/spaces/RC/overview](https://sydneyuni.atlassian.net/wiki/spaces/RC/overview)